 Teaching

-Current teaching (Princeton)
+Past teaching (Princeton)

-As a graduate student at Princeton (2018-2023), I was an assistant in instruction for four undergraduate courses in the Ecology & Evolutionary Biology department:
+As a graduate student at Princeton (2018-2023), I was an Assistant in Instruction for four undergraduate courses in the Ecology & Evolutionary Biology department:

 - 2021: EEB325, Mathematical Modeling in Biology and Medicine